What are the ranks of police officers?

 Sergeants supervise and train their subordinates.
 They may also coordinate activity at crime scenes, making sure department policies and procedures are applied to law enforcement activities.

-Sergeants frequently assume roles like professional standards investigator to ensure that personnel and equipment is maintained to department standards.
+Sergeants frequently assume roles like professional standards investigator to ensure that personnel and equipment are maintained to department standards.

 Since they act as a liaison between upper management and subordinates, the role of police sergeant requires strong interpersonal leadership ability.